einar-hjortdal/redis/README.md

 ## Notes

-This library is developed against [KeyDB](https://github.com/Snapchat/KeyDB/).
-I do not use Redis itself, but given that KeyDB is a drop-in replacement for Redis, it should work as expected with Redis.
+This library is developed against [KeyDB](https://github.com/Snapchat/KeyDB/), a multithreaded drop-in replacement for Redis backed by [Snap](https://snap.com/).

 Pull requests are very welcome.
 Please look at [CONTRIBUTING.md](./CONTRIBUTING.md) and at [TODO.md](./TODO.md) files.
 Open issues for problems you encounter, reach out to me and the other contributors on [V's Discord](https://discord.gg/vlang).